Sfoley1020/CS-465/docs/software-design.md

 The artifact I selected for my software design and engineering enhancement is part of my Travlr Getaways full-stack web application, originally created in CS-465.
 This application includes an Angular-based admin dashboard, a customer-facing Express site, and a MongoDB database.

-The specific portion of the artifact enhanced for this milestone is the Travel page on the customer-facing site (`localhost:3000/travel`), along with its supporting Express route and controller logic.
+The specific portion of the artifact enhanced for this milestone is the Travel page on the customer-facing site (localhost:3000/travel), along with its supporting Express route and controller logic.
 This page originally displayed only static HTML that did not reflect the live trip data stored in MongoDB.
-At the same time, the admin site (`localhost:4200`) already consumed dynamic, real-time data from the REST API.
+At the same time, the admin site (localhost:4200) already consumed dynamic, real-time data from the REST API.

 This enhancement focuses solely on the Travel tab because it is the part of the customer site designed to display trip information and is directly tied to the same trip data used by the admin dashboard.

 I selected this artifact because it demonstrates my strongest skills in full-stack software engineering, including routing, API integration, component-based UI design, and backend architecture.
 It highlights my ability to work across the MEAN stack and transform a partially static prototype into a unified, dynamic, data-driven application.

 Key software engineering principles demonstrated include:

-- Separation of concerns through well-organized Angular components and Express controllers
+•	Separation of concerns through well-organized Angular components and Express controllers.
-- Centralized data access in the Angular service for maintainability
+•	Centralized data access in the Angular service for maintainability.
-- REST API integration across two different front ends
+•	REST API integration across two different front ends.
-- MVC architecture with Express routes, controllers, and Handlebars views
+•	MVC architecture with Express routes, controllers, and Handlebars views.
-- Security-aware development, including JWT usage on the admin side
+•	Security-aware development, including JWT usage on the admin side.

 The enhancement improved the artifact by replacing the static Travel page with a dynamic Handlebars view that retrieves live trip data from the REST API.
 This ensures data consistency across the entire system and removes outdated static pages.